AztecProtocol/aztec-packages/docs/docs/concepts/foundation/communication/public_private_calls/slow_updates_tree.md

 This structure was created specifically to privately & publicly access historical public data.
 It should be used to store public data that doesn't change often.

-- Access historic public data from a private function
+- Access historical public data from a private function
-- Access historic public data from a public function
+- Access historical public data from a public function
 - Update public data (that does not need updated often) from public and private functions

 This data structure is ideal for these use cases: